Significant-Gravitas/AutoGPT/docs/challenges/building_challenges.md

     with contextlib.suppress(SystemExit):
         run_interaction_loop(kubernetes_agent, None)

+    # here we load the output file
     file_path = str(kubernetes_agent.workspace.get_path("kube.yaml"))
     content = read_file(file_path)

-    with open('str(kubernetes_agent.workspace.get_path("kube.yaml"))) as file:
-        try:
-            yaml.safe_load(file)
-        except yaml.YAMLError as e:
+    # then we check if it's including keywords from the kubernetes deployment config
-            assert False, f"Error while loading kube.yaml: {e}" assert "nginx" in content, "Expected the file to contain nginx"
+    for word in ["apiVersion", "kind", "metadata", "spec"]: assert word in content, f"Expected the file to contain {word}"

+    content = yaml.safe_load(content)
+    for word in ["Service", "Deployment", "Pod"]:
+        assert word in content["kind"], f"Expected the file to contain {word}"

 ```

-Check how in lines 45 to 52 we try to check if the file is a proper yaml